Skip to content

 • Shallow Structures: Avoid deep nesting where possible.

-• Standard Update Flow: Prefer appendEvent for persistent changes.
+• Standard Update Flow: Rely on appendEvent.

 Access Constants for Prefixes